anikhil1829/Manual-test-cases/README.md

 # Manual-test-cases
-It contains random test cases for different websites as well as application.
+It contains test cases related to Flipkart E-Commerce WebSite.